tomdwipo/spec-workflow-mcp/README.md

 ## 🌍 Supported Languages

-The entire interface (dashboard, VSCode extension, and MCP tools) is available in:
+The entire interface (dashboard, VSCode extension) is available in:

 - 🇺🇸 **English** (en)
 - 🇯🇵 **Japanese** (ja) - 日本語